Generic name: clobetasol topical [ kloe-BAY-ta-sol ]

-Brand Name: Clobex, Clodan, Cormax, Impoyz, Olux, Olux-E, Temovate
+Brand names: Clobex, Clodan, Impoyz, Olux, Olux-E, Temovate, Tovet

 What is Temovate?